 Take Time Out For Yourself

 Have you been so busy that you haven’t taken time out to relax and unwind?
 Have you been busy sowing seeds rather than enjoy the fruits of your labor?
 Have you been putting off fun and recreation in the name of work?
 Have you been neglecting your needs for the sake of others?

 When was the last time you took time off for yourself?

-Slumps are signals that we are running low on internal fuel.
+Slumps are signs that we are running low on internal fuel.
 Rather than rest and relax, many of us do the exact opposite—we push ourselves to work.

 This was exactly what I did, and it backfired.
 Instead of increasing my productivity, my productivity went down further.
 To the point where it came to a halt and took a toil on my mental and physical health.

-In fact, rather than a day, make it two days!
-Spend these days doing things that you enjoy.
+Spend the time doing things you enjoy.
 Go out and take a walk.
 Catch a movie.
 Shop if you like.
 Read your favorite book.
 Watch your favorite shows.
-Rest at home if you just want to get away from the outside world.
+Rest at home if you just want to get quiet rest time.
 Whip up a meal if you love cooking.
-Reward yourself with something you’ve been meaning to get.
-Spend some time out with your good friends whom you enjoy the company of, or just spend time alone if you prefer some quiet time to yourself.
-You deserve this, trust me.
+Buy something you’ve been meaning to get.
+Spend some time out with your favorite friends, or just spend time alone if you prefer that, You deserve this, trust me.

 Today, I intend to take some time off to rest and relax.
-I’m going to catch up on Dollhouse, take a walk, run some simple errands and get my hair done.
-I look forward to getting back to my full self really soon.
+I’m going to catch up on a TV series, take a walk, and run some simple errands.
+I look forward to getting back to my full self soon.
 Most importantly, I’m going to make a point to allocate time for rest from now on.